GabrielVicini/LuaC/README.md

 # Lua

+# DANGER, DO NOT USE THIS PROJECT
+# It is not even in a buildable on your own state yet, check back in a few weeks.

 A small experimental “fake OS” environment built in C.
 This project embeds a Lua VM, uses Raylib for window/input handling, and renders everything through a software framebuffer.